fifth-postulate/solving-permutation-puzzles/manuscript/Schreier-Sims.md

 4. Repeat as long as there are generators.

-Note that during step three, when you find a generator that is the identity permutaion is is not necessary to list is.
+Note that during step three, when you find a generator that is the identity permutation it is not necessary to list it.
 This way the algorithm stops when the sequence of new generators is empty.

 ## Membership